railwayapp/docs/src/docs/deploy/config-as-code.md

 When a new deployment is triggered, Railway will look for any config files in your code and combine these values with the settings from the dashboard.
-The resulting build and deploy config will be used **only for the current deploy**.
+The resulting build and deploy config will be used **only for the current deployment**.
 The settings in the dashboard will not be updated with the settings defined in code.
 Configuration defined in code will always override values from the dashboard.